Consumer Medicine Information

 plastic casing with a light blue cap and side-button.
 The casing has a window for viewing the bottle contents.
 The bottle

-contains 120 sprays.
+contains either 30 or 120 sprays.
 Each spray delivers approximately 27.5 micrograms fluticasone furoate.

 Avamys contains the active ingredient fluticasone furoate.